PNNL-Comp-Mass-Spec/DBSchema_PgSQL_DMS/Readme.md

 8. Append new table data
 * New data added to tables in SQL Server can be added to the PostgreSQL database
-* Use the DB Schema Export Tool tool, with a parameter file that has TableDataDateFilter defined
+* Use the DB Schema Export Tool, with a parameter file that has TableDataDateFilter defined
   * This points to a tab-delimited text file with columns SourceTableName, DateColumnName, and MinimumDate
 * The program will create one file per table
 * It also creates a shell script for loading the data for each table